essif-lab/framework/docs/terms/transaction-data-discloser-policy.md

 Such a policy includes e.g. the kinds of data (and meta-data) that may be disclosed, the conditions that need to be satisfied for actually disclosing such kinds of data, any meta-data (assurances) that maybe added to data being disclosed, etc.

 ### Purpose
-The purpose of a **Transaction Data Discloser Policy** is to enable the creation of (technical) components that implement the generic %%Transaction Data Discloser|transaction-data-discloser%% functionality that will subsequently use such policies to guide their behaviour.
+The purpose of a **Transaction Data Discloser Policy** is to enable the creation of (technical) components that implement the generic %%Transaction Data Discloser|transaction-data-discloser%% functionality that will subsequently use such policies to guide their behavior.

 ### Criteria
 A **Transaction Data Discloser Policy** is a %%digital policy|policy%% that enables an operational %%Transaction Data Discloser component|transaction-data-discloser%% to function as an %%agent|agent%% according to the rules, working-instructions, preferences and other guidance of its %%principal|principal%%.